Large-Signal Stability of Power Systems with Mixtures of GFL, GFM and GSP Inverters: GFL-GFL Interaction

-For $Z_g = 0.35j$ [see \figref{Sim_1_1}(a)(b)], the fault-on trajectory begins from the pre-fault SEP.
-If the fault duration is $t_{\text{fault}} = 0.212$s, the system remains stable.
-However, with a fault duration of $t_{\text{fault}} = 0.25$ seconds, the post-fault trajectory fails to converge to its original SEP, resulting in instability.
-Time-domain simulation results for these scenarios are shown in \figref{Sim_1_2}.
-Despite the post-fault trajectory potentially converging to a periodic SEP (mathematically stable), it is considered unstable in practical engineering due to phenomena like pole slipping \cite{Zaborszky1988, XiuqiangMultiGFM}.
-This can lead to serious consequences such as failure of distance protection \cite{fang2019distanceprotection, Quisepe_distance}, reverse power flow in inverters \cite{li2022whole}, over-voltage, and voltage oscillations \cite{wang2023transient}.
-Although not the primary focus of this paper, a brief analysis is provided to explain the implications.
-The ratio of the fault current from the grid side ($\dot{I}_{fg}$) and the inverter side ($\dot{I}_{fi}$) for $t_{\text{fault}} = 0.25$ is shown in \figref{Sim_1_2}(c).
-At time 0.7s, the angle of $\dot{I}_{fg}$ leads $\dot{I}_{fi}$ by approximately 90 degrees, which can result in the misoperation of Relay 41, as noted in \cite{fang2019distanceprotection}.
-Additionally, the impedance measurement by Relay 1 is shown in \figref{Sim_1_2}(c), with the measured impedance becoming capacitance, signaling a fault in the transmission line $Z_1$.
-During this pole-slipping process, the IBR will suffer from reverse power injection which is not permissible.
+Although not the primary focus of this paper, a brief analysis is provided to explain the implications of inverter pole-slipping.
+The ratio of the fault current from the grid side ($\tilde{I}_{fg}$) and the inverter side ($\tilde{I}_{fi}$) for $t_{\text{fault}} = 0.25$~s is shown in \figref{Sim_1_2}~(c) in terms of phasor.
+At time 0.2~s, the angle of $\tilde{I}_{fg}$ leads $\tilde{I}_{fi}$ by approximately 90 degrees, which can result in the misoperation of Relay 34 [the location of which is illustrated in \figref{philplatform}~(a)], as noted in \cite{fang2019distanceprotection}.
+Additionally, the impedance measurement by Relay 1 is shown in \figref{Sim_1_2}~(c), with the measured impedance becoming capacitance, signaling a fault in the transmission line between bus 1 and bus 3 in \figref{philplatform}~(a) (or \figref{fig2}).
+During this pole-slipping process, the IBR will suffer from reverse power injection, which is not permissible.

-For $Z_g = 0.4j$ [see \figref{Sim_1_1}(c)(d)], if the fault duration is $t_{\text{fault}} = 0.131$ seconds, the system remains stable, with the post-fault trajectory (blue line) converging to the post-fault SEP.
-However, if $t_{\text{fault}} = 0.212$ seconds, the post-fault trajectory converges to SPO.
-In this case, $\delta_1$ diverges to infinity, while $\delta_2$ oscillates around its SEP, which is a different instability mode from the case when $Z_g = 0.35j$.
-This behavior is also captured in the EMT time-domain simulations in \figref{Sim_1_3}.

-The validation of the reduced-order PLL model is presented in \figref{Sim_1_4}.
-The results demonstrate that when $k_i=0.1k_{pll}$, the angle trajectory closely matches the case where $k_i=0$.
-Furthermore, under the critical fault duration time $t_{CCR}$ , which provides a more conservative estimate than the actual Critical Clearing Time (CCT), system stability is maintained even for $k_i = 0.12 k_{pll}$.
-This supports the approximation of the PLL as a first-order system in the analysis.